unional/iso-error/README.md

 `IsoError.create()` is a quick way to create an `IsoError` with additional properties.

-This is mostly used for one-off situation.
+This is mostly used in one-off situation.
-If your package throw many different errors, you should consider extending `IsoError` to create a consistent structure as needed.
+If your package throws many different errors, you should extend from `ModuleError` instead.

 ```ts
 import { IsoError } from 'iso-error'